markusmobius/Crowdsourcr/doc_sphinx/usage/xmlformat.rst

 describing an experiment (see :ref:`survey_tab` for how to upload the XML file to Crowdsourcr).

+For instructional examples, load and view (in labeled order) the files located in the examples folder.

 The main structure of the XML file is as follows:
 ::